vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 What is then left for a human to be?
 If there is only matter, is the human mind also matter, and is the mind replicable in a machine?

 > What we see now is like a dim image in a mirror.
-Then we shall see face to face. ([1 Corinthians 13:12 Ghost in the Shell](https://youtu.be/AzovpBgscGk?si=BMkpY4Miwyt6zm7L&t=190))
+Then we shall see face to face. - [1 Corinthians 13:12 (Ghost in the Shell)](https://youtu.be/AzovpBgscGk?si=BMkpY4Miwyt6zm7L&t=190)

 What impact human cultural beliefs have on human societies for example in terms of birth rates?
 How important are religious frameworks for technological progress?